awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.cpu.md

 + The number of backend processes consuming CPU is greater than the number of vCPUs\.

   In this case, consider the following options:
   + Decrease the number of backend processes connected to your database\.
 For example, implement a connection pooling solution such as RDS Proxy\.
-To learn more, see [Using Amazon RDS Proxy](rds-proxy.md)\.
+To learn more, see [Using Amazon RDS Proxy for Aurora](rds-proxy.md)\.
   + Upgrade your instance size to get a higher number of vCPUs\.
   + Redirect some read\-only workloads to reader nodes, if applicable\.